 You’ll be 19, living across the country, and will still call your mom asking for her opinion on how you should handle a situation.

-Your parents have tried their best to foster a home that includes both their heritage and traditions and acclimating to the U.S. way of life.
+Your parents have tried their best to foster a home that includes both their heritage and traditions while acclimating to the U.S.-style of life.

-In conclusion, yes.
 Appreciate your parents because they would have helped you with your homework if they could.
-Appreciate they stressed themselves out over obtaining proper documentation. (green cards, visas, passport documentation is not fucking easy.
+Appreciate they stressed themselves out over obtaining proper documentation. (green cards, visas, passport documentation is not f*cking easy.
 Don’t you dare come at me with this one.
 Undocumented people must learn and be harshly tested on laws, constitutions, history, and popular culture.
-Shit that the average U.S. citizen doesn’t even care to know.)
+Topics the average U.S. citizen doesn’t even care to know).

 If your parents are constantly pressuring you to do well, it is OKAY to let them know they need to ease up.
 College is not easy if you’re a nursing or child study major.
 College is not easy.
 Becoming an adult is not easy, period.
-Learning how to juggle your traditions and American society is an unspeakable feat.
+Learning how to juggle your traditions and American society while finding who you are or who you’re “meant to be” is a mountainous feat.
 No freaking doubt about it.
 If you parents are hindering you rather than helping you: Communication is key.
 This is not seen as ungrateful as long as you’re polite and rational about it.
 You have the essential and fundamental human desire to your emotions.